 Date, Cost, Dietary Information

 The seminar will be held August 10-14, 2022 from 9am – 5pm.
 The price is $1600 and includes access to Kim Brophey’s online version of the same course with two year access to the materials.
-For participants who have already taken Kim Brophey’s online Family Dog Mediation course, expected to be released by early October, 2021.
-There will be no direct interaction with Wolf Park’s ambassadors, though you will observe wolf behavior during the seminar.
+For participants who have already taken Kim Brophey’s online course, the price is $1,300.
+There will be no direct interaction with Wolf Park’s ambassadors, though you will observe wolf behavior and training during the seminar.
 Breakfast and lunch will be provided.
 Please let us know during registration if you have any special dietary needs or restrictions.

 If you have any questions, please email [email protected].